ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### SecureRandom seeds should not be predictable

 Indica que o Secure Random, se usado de forma incorreta, pode enfraquecer a segurança de seus dados.
-A mensagem que aparece é esta:

 > _The java.security.SecureRandom class provides a strong random number generator \(RNG\) appropriate for cryptography.
 However, seeding it with a constant or another predictable value will weaken it significantly.
 In general, it is much safer to rely on the seed provided by the SecureRandom implementation.
 For more information checkout the CWE-330 \(_[_https://cwe.mitre.org/data/definitions/330.html_](https://cwe.mitre.org/data/definitions/330.html)_\) advisory and checkout \(_[_https://owasp.org/www-project-top-ten/OWASP\_Top\_Ten\_2017/Top\_10-2017\_A6-Security\_Misconfiguration_](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A6-Security_Misconfiguration)_\)._